kyoung/trek/PMO.md

 Feedback taken from real user testing

 - [ ] Need some kind of "cadet" mode to teach each pannel
-- [ ] Communication in the room is crazy, everyone's shouting at each other.
+- [x] Communication in the room is crazy, everyone's shouting at each other.
 While we don't neccessarily want to the stoic calm of the enterprise, cross-talk would be nice.
 - [ ] Justin/Tactical still just wants to shoot things... we might need more responsibilities, or to keep them busy with chatter traffic.
-- [ ] There was a strange error where going to warp was prevented by the Inertial Dampeners being offline...
+- [-] There was a strange error where going to warp was prevented by the Inertial Dampeners being offline...
 Engineering showed that they were completely online...
 What's up with that?

 # Bug log
-- [ ] Transporter doesn't stop you from trying to transport without having selected a destination
-- [ ] Science Scanner circles don't show up on FF
-- [ ] Objects get tracked once we've done a detailed scan... so how do we untrack them?
-At some point, we should be able to loose them
-- [ ] It doesn't look like LR scanners can be configured?

 # Completed Sprints